blues/app-accelerators/68-cnc-machine-spindle-load-cycle-time-tracker/README.md

 ## 5. Notehub Setup

 1. **Create a project.** Sign up at [notehub.io](https://notehub.io) and [create a new project](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-pi/#set-up-notehub).
-Copy the [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid) and paste it into `firmware/cnc_spindle_tracker.ino` as `PRODUCT_UID`.
+Copy the [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid) and paste it into `firmware/cnc_spindle_tracker.ino` (line 18, uncomment the `#define PRODUCT_UID` and insert your UID).

-2. **Claim the device.** Power the panel; on first cellular session the Notecard associates with your project automatically.
+2. **Claim the device.** Flash the OPTA and power the panel.
+On first cellular session the Notecard associates with your project automatically.
+Check Notehub **Fleet > Devices** within 5–10 minutes to confirm the device appears.

 3. **Create a fleet per controller family or model profile.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) let you push a common configuration to every machine that shares a controller type.
-Fleet-level [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) encode the shared parameters — Modbus register block base address, unit ID, port, and alert thresholds — so all machines with the same controller model and register map share a configuration without a separate firmware build.
+Fleet-level [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) — set in the Notehub UI under **Fleet > Environment** — encode the shared parameters: Modbus register block base address, unit ID, port, and alert thresholds.
+All machines with the same controller model and register map share one configuration without a separate firmware build.
 Note that IP addressing (`LOCAL_IP` and `DEFAULT_CNC_IP`) remains compile-time in this reference design, so machines whose CNC controllers sit on different network configurations still require a per-build adjustment (see [Limitations](#9-limitations-and-next-steps)).
 Because register maps frequently differ across CNC models even within the same customer site, organizing fleets by controller family or model profile — rather than solely by site — gives the most precise control over shared settings.
 [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) can automate fleet assignment based on a device tag set during commissioning.

-4. **Set environment variables.** All variables are optional; firmware defaults are shown.
+4. **Set environment variables.** In the Notehub web UI, navigate to **Fleet > Environment** to view all available variables.
+All variables are optional; firmware defaults are shown.
 When you save a change in Notehub the updated value is downloaded to the Notecard on the next inbound sync; the host applies it on the next scheduled `env.get` call — either at boot or at the end of the current report window.

    | Variable | Default | Purpose |
    |---|---|---|